-The destination for recovered recyclable materials changes regularly according to market demands, Below shows what happens to the materials, and where they are most often transported to.
+The destination for recovered recyclable materials changes regularly according to market demands.
+Find out below what happens to the materials and where they are most often transported to.

 GLASS BOTTLES AND JARS

 Are turned into glass cullet used in the production of glass insulation products.
 Recovered glass is currently sent to Veolia’s reprocessing plant in St Helens.

 Is pulped and recycled into new cardboard and cardboard packaging products, lower grade paper products and animal bedding.
 The majority of recovered cardboard is processed in the UK at facilities in the North West and South East of England with material occasionally exported to facilities in Europe and international market as circumstances demand.

 Cans are melted to remove impurities and made into steel and steel products.
 Steel cans are currently sent for reprocessing in South Yorkshire and the Midlands.